ilievZlatko/eventix/README.md

 - services
 - handlers

-This approach keeps the code organized while still deploying as a single service.
+This keeps the codebase organized while still deploying as a single service.

 ---